alper/alpernl/content/posts/ronald-rietveld-arcam-lecture/index.md

 [![](http://farm5.static.flickr.com/4105/4967968697_d077c4acc3.jpg)](http://www.flickr.com/photos/alper/4967968697/ "Untitled by illustir, on Flickr")

-These are the rough notes from the presentation ((They will be revised a bit further and I'll add my comments tomorrow.)):
+These are the rough notes from the presentation [^1]:

 > Going to explain his fascinations by way of his work.
 >